 - Science Diplomacy 2015: [Meeting, including video and presentations] [Conference report]

 The Center launched a science diplomacy-themed roundtable in honor of Dr. Norman Neureiter, the first science and technology adviser to the U.S. Secretary of State.
-The roundtable, created in 2012, seeks to address contemporary topics in science diplomacy in an informal, not-for-attribution dialog that can make real contributions to science diplomacy practice.
-Issues covered in the past roundtables include science and technology capacity in foreign ministries, educating for science diplomacy, diplomacy in Asia, and science and technology and trade.
+The roundtable, created in 2012, seeks to address contemporary topics in science diplomacy in an informal, not-for-attribution dialogue that can make real contributions to science diplomacy practice.
+Issues covered in past the roundtables include science and technology capacity in foreign ministries, educating for science diplomacy, diplomacy in Asia, and science and technology and trade.

 For more detailed information on the past roundtables, please visit our Neureiter Science Diplomacy Roundtable page.

 The AAAS Award for Science Diplomacy recognizes an individual or a limited number of individuals working together in the scientific and engineering or foreign affairs communities making an outstanding contribution to furthering science diplomacy.
 The Award is presented each year at the AAAS Annual Meeting.

 Past winners of the Award include:

 - Lassina Zerbo

 - Zafra Lerman